catherinedparnell/ecoconscious-tech-vsc/README.md

 Calculates and displays estimated cumulative carbon emissions in the toolbar since the launch of the extension in your project.

 ## Calculations
-We used location-based energy mix data to obtain the lbs of carbon dioxide produced per kilowatt hour in each US state (region) from the U.S. Environmental Protection Agency eGRID data for the year 2016.
+Using the [GeoJS API](https://www.geojs.io/), we obtained the users' location using their obtained IP address.
+Then, we found location-based energy mix data to obtain the lbs of carbon dioxide produced per kilowatt hour in each US state (region) from the [U.S. Environmental Protection Agency eGRID](https://www.epa.gov/egrid) data for the year 2016.
 We then used the change in capacity and voltage per second of the laptop of battery in order to calculate an estimated expenditure of power.
 Using the two values, we calculated the estimated carbon emissions and converted to grams

 ## Extension Settings